 The TEACH Act

-Its main purpose was to redefine to copyright law to allow for the needs of distance learning classrooms.
+Its primary purpose was to redefine copyright law to allow for the needs of distance learning classrooms.

 Under the TEACH Act:

 - Instructors may use a broader range of works in distance learning environments.

 - Students may participate in distance learning sessions from virtually any location.

 - Participants enjoy greater latitude in storing, copying, and digitizing materials.

 - Like Iona University, the institution must be an accredited, non-profit educational institution.

 - Use of the materials must be limited to 'live' distance learning courses or asynchronous sessions in a learning management system where only enrolled students can access the materials.

 - The works that fall under the requirements of the TEACH Act cannot be textbook material (see: Fair Use) or specifically developed for online courses.